RHPallock/Kuramoto_sivashinsky/README.md

 + On the state space geometry of the Kuramoto-Sivashinsky flow in a periodic domain
 - Predrag Cvitanović, Ruslan L. Davidchack, Evangelos Siminos
 ```

+KS_GD_Using_Adjoint_Operator:  Folder contains the use of adjoint operator to find equilibriums of KS equation